redcode/Z80/README.md

 * <span id="cmake_option_z80_with_pdf_documentation">**`-DZ80_WITH_PDF_DOCUMENTATION=(YES|NO)`**</span>
 	Build and install the documentation in PDF format.
-	It requires Doxygen, Sphinx, Breathe and LaTeX with PDF support.
+	It requires Doxygen, Sphinx, Breathe, and LaTeX with PDF support.
 	The default is `NO`.

 * <span id="cmake_option_z80_with_pkgconfig_support">**`-DZ80_WITH_PKGCONFIG_SUPPORT=(YES|NO)`**</span>